mono/website/_posts/2018-01-16-mono-static-webassembly-compilation.md

 WebAssembly bitcode.

-Until recently, `mono-wasm` was linking all the bitcode into a single LLVM module then performing a the WebAssembly code generation on it.
+Until recently, `mono-wasm` was linking all the bitcode into a single LLVM module then performing the WebAssembly code generation on it.
 While this created a functional `.wasm` file, this had the downside of taking a significant amount of time (half a minute on a recent MacBook Pro) every time we were building a project as a lot of